Looking for solo travel destinations for Indians? This blog is for you!

 - Also Read A One Week Itinerary For Munich & Bavaria Region.

-for budget solo travelling, nightlife, and befriendling happy locals!
+for budget solo travelling, nightlife, and befriending happy locals!

 I travelled across Thailand for more than two weeks in 2016, exploring north to south, and it had been a whirlwind experience.
 While I enjoyed most of its cities and towns and islands, nothing can compare my love for Bangkok.
 Bangkok happened to be my first ever international solo destination, and I encourage every newbie solo travel to visit Bangkok, particularly Indians.

 Bangkok is friendly, cheap to travel, has an amazing nightlife, and a great solo backpacking scene for anyone to come along and still not feel lonely.
 Though some people do complain that it is too noisy, I think my Indian dispositions helped me blend in fairly easily.
 And then the fact that it is centrally located is always a plus.
 Take a 4-5 few hours of a bus ride in any direction, and you will either end up in mountains or a postcard-perfect beach.
 The flights from India to Bangkok are moreover one of the cheapest to any other international destination in the world.

 - Stay: As a solo traveller, you will be happy to know that Bangkok has some of the most pocket-friendly hostels in the world.
 When I was there in 2016, I found a dorm bed for just 120 Baht (or 240 Indian Rupees).

 - Costs: It is possible to survive in Bangkok in under 1000 Baht a day, or less than 2000 Indian Rupees.

 - Visa: For Indians, it is possible to visit Thailand on Visa on Arrival.

 - Also Read: My 3-Day Travel Itinerary For Bangkok.

-Solo Travel Destination For Indians 6: Queensland, Australia
+Solo Travel Destinations For Indians 6: Queensland, Australia

 for a premium solo travel experience!